 C# is an "auxiliary output" channel, will run the next line if the specified output channel is off and skip the next line if the channel is on. # can be 1-64.
+Multiple C commands can be used in tandem on a single line.

-M18.3 Run Next if Virtual Input is Off - M18.3 C# ------- ---
+M18.3 Run Next if Virtual Input is Off - M18.3 C#

 C# is a "virtual input" channel, will run the next line if the specified "virtual input" channel is off and skip the next line if the channel is on. # can be 1-64.
+Multiple C commands can be used in tandem on a single line.